 On Extended Study days, we’ve been working our way through the Tanakh with Rabbi Cashman.
-Currently we’re examining the book of Daniel, which provides rich material for discussion.
+Currently we’re examining Chronicals, which provides rich material for discussion.
 Our Extended Study is powered by coffee, bagels, and an assortment of other delicious breakfast food.

 These sessions are open to all on a drop-in, occasional, or regular basis.
 BYOB – Bring your own Bible, but we’ve got extras.
 No previous knowledge necessary!
 Share what you know!